 - How do we say Merry Christmas in French

-- And many more traditions of Christmas in France explained!
+- And many more Christmas traditions in France are explained!

 Illuminations, decorations, fir trees and delicious treats: this is a compilation of things I loved and experienced while visiting Alsace in December.

-These are photos shot during freezing nights in December… but also in the warm atmosphere of an authentic Christmas market.
+These photos were shot on freezing nights in December, but they were also taken in the warm atmosphere of an authentic Christmas market.

-It is a book especially dedicated to the discovery of the Christmas traditions that make Alsace such a unique holiday destination.
+It is a book dedicated to discovering the Christmas traditions that make Alsace a unique holiday destination.

 I hope it will transport you somewhere special – to a magical land far from all the bad news in the media.